godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 = Sometimes attributes for my variation SKUs aren't in the same order.
 Can I fix this? =

-We've seen this happen in only one situation, so we have a filter rather than a setting for this.
+We've seen this happen in only one situation, so we have a filter + code snippet rather than a setting for this.
 Please see the instructions in [Other Notes](https://wordpress.org/plugins/woocommerce-product-sku-generator/other_notes/) to force the attribute order.

 = This is handy!
 Can I contribute? =